CGD - The Basics

 How many people have CGD?

 It’s a rare condition.
-In the UK, CGD affects about four to six people in every million.
+In the UK, CGD affects about eight people in a million.
 According to estimates, in the US and Europe, nearly 6,000 people have CGD.

 How is CGD treated?

-People with CGD need to take medication all the time to stop infections.
+People with CGD need to take medication all the time to prevent infections.

 Even then, they can develop serious problems, which lead to life-threatening illnesses and long spells in hospital.

-As well as medication, doctors have been having increasing success treating CGD with bone marrow transplants.
-Marrow has come from both relatives and, more recently, unrelated donors.
+As well as medication, doctors have been having increasing success in treating CGD with bone marrow transplants.
+Marrow has come from both relatives and unrelated donors.